roskzhu/roskzhu/README.md

 # Hi, I'm Rosanne!
 Hey there!
-I'm a Computer Science student at the University of Waterloo.
-I'm currently searching for Winter/Summer 2024 internship opportunities.
+I'm a Computer Science student at the University of Waterloo searching for Winter/Summer 2024 internship opportunities.
 Currently, I'm working as a SWE intern for BMO Financial Group.

 ## Projects
 Machine-learning and full-stack creations.